theriverman/django-minio-backend/CONTRIBUTE.md

 source .venv/bin/activate  # On Windows: .venv\Scripts\activate

 # Install dependencies with uv (much faster than pip)
-uv pip install -r requirements.txt
+uv sync

 # Or use pip if you prefer
-pip install -r requirements.txt
+pip install .

 # Run migrations
 python manage.py migrate